NickyMeuleman/nicky-blog/content/windows-terminal/index.md

 Remember the dev that thought using iTerm color scheme files would be neat?
 Yeah, this module makes that possible. 🤯
 Chris lists using schemes from [iterm2colorschemes.com](https://iterm2colorschemes.com/) as an [example](https://github.com/gpduck/MSTerminalSettings?WT.mc_id=-blog-scottha#examples) of what his module can do.

-[Scott Hanselman](https://twitter.com/shanselman) and [Tyler Leonhardt](https://twitter.com/TylerLeonhardt) immediately used it for the best of reasons, shennanigans.
+[Scott Hanselman](https://twitter.com/shanselman) and [Tyler Leonhardt](https://twitter.com/TylerLeonhardt) immediately used it for the best of reasons, shenanigans.

 They made [Terminal Attract Mode](https://github.com/shanselman/TerminalAttractMode).
 The self proclaimed "greatest PowerShell script ever written, today" places animated gifs as the background of your terminal.
 It's glorious. 🤣